CVEList/cvelist.github.io/README.md

 - Easy-to-navigate categories and indices for quick access to relevant information
 - Seamless integration with Sigma for proactive defense using hash prevention

-## How risksDrivers Can Help Your Organization
+## How cvelist Can Help Your Organization

 - Enhance visibility into vulnerable drivers within your infrastructure, fostering a stronger security posture
 - Stay ahead of the curve by being informed about the latest driver-related threats and vulnerabilities